fetchai/docs-archived/docs/etch-language/sharded-state.md

 endfunction
 ```

 Let's add some query functions to get the `ShardedState` values.
-Notice that when you query the data, you can provide default values and you will receive an actual value.
+Notice that when you query the data, you provide default values and receive the actual value.

 ``` c++
 function main()